Locrian24/pseudocode/README.md

-# Pseudocode Fetching App
+# Pseudocode Scraping App

-This is a basic application that queries the Wikipedia API for a specific page given by the user and extracts all pseudocode segments, displaying them one at a time (depending on which one the user is searching for).
+This is a basic application that queries the Wikipedia API for a specific page's HTML for the user and scrapes all pseudocode segments with a simple regex, displaying them one at a time (depending on which one the user is searching for).

-I wanted to learn Vanilla Javascript and DOM Manipulation more thoroughly and so not frameworks or libraries are used in the frontend side, with the backend being powered by Express.js
+I wanted to learn Vanilla Javascript and DOM Manipulation thoroughly through practice and so, no frameworks or libraries are used in the frontend side.
+The backend uses Express and is hosted on Now by Zeit.